 CGC has a process that ensures that a signature on a book is 100% authentic.
 However – if you have a book sitting around with a signature and you submit it to them for grading, you will likely get the Qualified green label (see below).
 To get the certification on the signature, you will need to get the book signed while a CGC authorized witness can see it and automatically keep a chain of custody on the book while it is graded and sealed.

 A quick overview of the labels are as follows:

-- Yellow: Signature Series (100% Guaranteed Signatures) – Green band indicates a significant defect, Purple band is for a restored book and Grey band is for a significantly restored book.
+- Yellow: Signature Series (100% Guaranteed Signatures) – Green band indicates a significant defect, the Purple band is for a restored book, and the Grey band is for a significantly restored book.